In this chapter:

 There is no published data on effectiveness in older adults for these vaccines.

-Meningococcal group C conjugate vaccines
+Meningococcal group C conjugate vaccine

 Meningococcal C conjugate vaccines were used successfully in national immunisation and mass vaccination programmes from 1999 in the UK, resulting in almost complete elimination of group C disease.
 A targeted immunisation campaign during an epidemic in Salvador, Brazil demonstrated MenC vaccination to be 98 percent effective against group C disease in young children.
 A booster dose in the second year of life was indicated in the UK for sustained protection.
-The greatest impact from meningococcal immunisation campaigns was obtained through herd immunity and a reduction in transmission was observed across all age groups, including in unvaccinated adults, where catch-up programmes in adolescents were implemented.[24 25]
+The greatest impact from meningococcal immunisation campaigns was obtained through herd immunity and a reduction in transmission was observed across all age groups, including in unvaccinated adults, where catch-up programmes in adolescents were implemented.[33 34]

 With the emergence of group W and group Y meningococci, MenC has largely been replaced by MenACWY vaccines on national programmes for infants and adolescents.